Hidden jaw damage after a child's tooth fracture revealed by 3D scans

 Summary

-This study looked at 67 children to see if a broken front tooth from an injury can cause hidden changes in the jaw joint (TMJ).
+This study looked back at records of 67 children to see if a broken front tooth from an injury could lead to hidden changes in the jaw joint.
 Researchers used special 3D X-rays (CBCT) to measure joint spaces and check for pain.
-The goal was to understand these changes better, not to test a new treatment.
+They found that children with tooth fractures had different joint measurements compared to those without fractures, even if they didn't feel pain.
+The goal was to better understand these hidden changes, not to test a new treatment.

 Disclaimer